 Yes.
 Saebo, Inc. instructors travel to cities across the country to train therapists.
 At each course, the instructors arrange to have three to four stroke survivors demonstrate the use of the Saebo orthoses to the class.
 This gives the therapists a chance to see how they work in a real situation, and also gives the patient a chance to see if it is appropriate for them.
 If you are a stroke survivor and would like to demonstrate the SaeboFlex and SaeboReach at one of our courses throughout the country, please call us at 888-284-5433 or email us at [email protected]

 What is the return policy for the SaeboFlex and SaeboReach?

-The SaeboFlex and the SaeboReach are custom-fabricated orthoses.
-Once an order is placed for these custom-fabricated products, the order cannot be cancelled or returned for any reason.
+The pre-fabricated SaeboFlex and the SaeboReach come with a 30-day money-back guarantee and can be returned in any condition within that 3o-day risk-free trial period.
+The SaeboFlex and the SaeboReach can also be custom-fabricated.
+Once an order is placed for a custom-fabricated product, the order cannot be canceled or returned for any reason.

 How does it work?

 - The SaeboFlex and SaeboReach are splints that allow an impaired arm and hand to regain function.